espocrm/documentation/docs/user-guide/stream.md

 ## Posts

 You can create post related to a certain record.
 You are also able to attach multiple files and images to your post.

+### Mentions

-If you want to **mention** somebody in your post, you need to type `@` symbol and start to type user's name.
+If you want to mention somebody in your post, you need to type `@` symbol and start to type user's name.
 The user you has mentioned in your post will be notified about it.

+Note: The user who was mentioned in the post, needs to have an access to stream of the record where they were mentioned.
+Otherwise, the user won't receive the notification about the post.

 ## Posts to users